warshoot3r/cargiantscrape/README.md

 # cargiantscrape
-Scraping car giant for models and prices
+pythonised scraping car giant for models and prices.
+Sends a report via telegram.

+# Compatibility
+Should run on anything.
+Run in a docker isolated env tested on: ubuntu amd64 pi4 aarch64

-# set up
+# install
-python -m pip install -r requirements.txt and if needed python -m pip install -r requirements.txt --upgrade create a credentials.py containing chatid and bot key
+install docker and docker-compose on linux distro clone the git repo cd folder
+./run_container.sh

-# Running
+# Manually Running
 Run main.py for terminal output of car scrape and telegram sending the report

-# Running in container on raspi4
-clone the repo
-docker compose build
-docker compose up -d

 # Todo:
 scheduled telegram webhook which requires https ssl and code so that bot runs forever

-if car price changes, add the old price to a column and then add a column to say price changed in last 5 days
+Grabbing the MOT history of cars telegram chat commands for on-demand scrape tidy up the dockerfile and speed up the build. pandas take a long time to build